-The University maintains differentiated fees for the various regions of the world and allows the facility of a spread payment plan for those who prefer this method.
-These are the only available fee concessions.
+The facility of a modular payment plan is offered for those who prefer this method, but this is the only available fee concession.
+There is no scholarship or bursary scheme, since we prefer to keep fees at an affordable rate for all.
 A wide range of external organizations offer financial help, often in the form of loans, to students whose fees are not paid by an employer or sponsor and who are not able to fund themselves.
-The University does not offer a scholarship scheme, preferring to keep its fees at an affordable rate for all.

 All students are liable for the Initial Fee and Graduation Fee.
 The Annual Continuation Fee is payable by those students who have not submitted for graduation by the first anniversary of their matriculation and is further payable each year thereafter to maintain good standing.